grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 ((input == "A") ? "-" : ".")
 ```

-TODO TODO TODO TODO TODO TODO TODO TODO

-We can note that its responsibility is to determine whether the value of the current segment based on the `input`.
-We can use this knowledge to extract it into a method with an intent-revealing name:
+We may note that its responsibility is to determine whether the value of the current segment based on the `input`.
+We can use this knowledge to extract it into a method with an intent-revealing name.
+The method body is:

 ```csharp
 public string DetermineSegmentValue(